LastL2/node-launcher/ci/images/public-alerts/README.md

 ### Monitors

-Monitors are independent scripts that poll for info and trigger notifiers if conditions are met.
+Monitors are independent scripts that poll for info and raise Alerts if conditions are met.

-### Notifiers
+### Notify

-Notifiers are simple interface to send messages to various platforms like discord and slack using webhooks.
+Alerts are routed to appropriate notifer like slack or discord via webhook.
+A single alert can be sent to multiple comms channels like slack AND discord.

 ### cmd/alert